-Our news page includes a range of articles such as positive news stories from local and national media, opportunities for you to participate in surveys and consultations relevant to people living with Duchenne and reports from our days out (when restrictions are lifted).
+Our news page includes a range of articles such as positive news stories from local and national media, opportunities for you to participate in surveys and consultations relevant to people living with Duchenne and general news about the work of the DFSG.

 The DMD Hub News page from Duchenne UK has all the latest on clinical trials, medical reports and research developments.

 We are delighted to announce that the DFSG will be offering its members two new subsidised holidays!